Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems

-As an application, directional invisibility provides a new avenue for detecting NHSE.
-Due to the reciprocity in response, GDSE is difficult to detect by conventional methods, such as unidirectional amplification in response~\cite{Wanjura2020_NC,Ghatak2020,Thomale2020,XueWT2021_PRB} or edge accumulation of population in long-time dynamics~\cite{XuePeng2020} in the one-dimensional skin effect.
-However, the directional invisibility proposed here provides an experimentally feasible method that can directly detect the existence of GDSE without the need for open boundary conditions.

-\emph{{\clr Dynamical degeneracy splitting}.---}~Now we start with the non-Hermitian Bloch band $E_\mu(\bm{k})$ to explain what is DDS.
-For a given excitation frequency $\omega\in\mathbb{R}$ (the real frequency is assumed throughout this paper), the equal-frequency contour (EFC) $\bm{K}(\omega)$ can be defined as
+\emph{{\clr Dynamical degeneracy splitting and frequency-resolved NHSE}.---}~Now we start with the non-Hermitian Bloch band $E_\mu(\bm{k})$ to explain what dynamical degeneracy splitting is.
+For a given excitation frequency $\omega\in\mathbb{R}$ (the real frequency is assumed throughout this paper), the equal-frequency contour $\bm{K}(\omega)$ can be defined as

 where $\bm{K}_\mu(\omega\in\mathbb{R})=\{\bm{k}\in {\rm BZ} | \Re E_\mu(\bm{k})=\omega\}$.
 When $\omega$ is chosen to be the chemical potential in electronic systems, $\bm {K}(\omega)$ is nothing but the renormalized Fermi surface.
-An example are illustrated in Fig.~\ref{fig:1} (a) and (b), e.g. when $\omega=\omega_0$, the corresponding EFC is plotted in Fig.~\ref{fig:1}(b).
-Physically, each point on the EFC corresponds to an excited mode at frequency $\omega_0$, and the corresponding group velocity of this mode in real space is along the normal direction at that point on the EFC~\cite{SupMat}.
+An example is illustrated in Fig.~\ref{fig:1}(b)-(d).
+When $\omega=\omega_{1/2}$, the corresponding equal-frequency contour is plotted in Fig.~\ref{fig:1}(c/d) by yellow dashing lines.
+Physically, each point on the equal-frequency contour in Fig.~\ref{fig:1}(c) corresponds to an excited mode at frequency $\omega_{1}$, and the corresponding group velocity of this mode in real space is along the normal direction at that point on the equal-frequency contour~\cite{SupMat}.

-In the Hermitian case, all excited modes are degenerate since $\Im E_\mu(\bm{k})=0$ for all $\bm{k}$, and under a generic open boundary geometry, the corresponding eigenstates (whose eigenvalue is $\omega$) are constructed by the linear superposition of these $\bm{k}\in \bm{K}(\omega)$.
-However, once the non-Hermitian term is introduced, the imaginary part $\Im E_\mu(\bm{k})$ will broaden the EFC in complex ways, which in general will split this degeneracy as demonstrated in Fig.~\ref{fig:1}.
-As a result, even under the same open boundary geometry, the original linear superposition of Bloch waves is no longer to be the eigenstate, which implies the emergence of NHSE.
-We name the above discussed degeneracy splitting as dynamical degeneracy splitting, which originates from the differences in the lifetime, having a dynamical appearance, unique to non-Hermitian systems, and corresponding to the NHSE.
+In the Hermitian case, all excited modes at frequency $\omega$ are degenerate since $\Im E_\mu(\bm{k})=0$ for all $\bm{k}$.
+Under a generic open boundary geometry, the corresponding eigenstate with energy $\omega$ are constructed by the linear superposition of these $\bm{k}\in \bm{K}(\omega)$.
+However, once the non-Hermitian term is introduced, the imaginary part $\Im E_\mu(\bm{k})$ will broaden the equal-frequency contour in complex ways, which in general will split this degeneracy as shown in Fig.~\ref{fig:1}(d).
+As a result, even under the same open boundary geometry, the original linear superposition of Bloch waves is no longer to be the eigenstate, which implies the emergence of NHSE at frequency $\omega$~\cite{SupMat}.
+We refer to the above type of degeneracy splitting as dynamic degeneracy splitting.
+This phenomenon results from differences in the lifetimes of equal-frequency excitation modes, has a dynamical consequence and corresponds to the frequency-resolved NHSE.